felixmezo/NeveraAzul/README.md

 Software platform that facilitates the contact between restaurants and customers of meals, as well as the tracking of the delivery and the status of the orders.

 Implementation with Java EE.
+Deployment in Google App Engine.
 Development following Scrum agile development technique.

 Technical University of Madrid